MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/batch.md

 zone_pivot_groups: openai-fine-tuning-batch
 ---

-# Getting started with Azure OpenAI global batch deployments (preview)
+# Getting started with Azure OpenAI global batch deployments

 The Azure OpenAI Batch API is designed to handle large-scale and high-volume processing tasks efficiently.
 Process asynchronous groups of requests with separate quota, with 24-hour target turnaround, at [50% less cost than global standard](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/).
 With batch processing, rather than send one request at a time you send a large number of requests in a single file.
 Global batch requests have a separate enqueued token quota avoiding any disruption of your online workloads.